ekasilicon/jade/README.md

 # jade

+jade is a TEAL program analyzer built on an extensible semantic framework so that new analyzers, visualizers, and other tools can be rapidly constructed.

+jade currently provides

-jade is a static analysis platform and suite for TEAL programs.
+- a typechecker for TEAL version <= 8, and

-jade currently provides the *Unconstrained Parameter Analysis*, which checks whether the program sensibly constrains the `OnCompletion` and `RekeyTo` transaction fields. jade has comprehensive support for TEALv3 and lower and near-comprehensive support for TEALv6 and lower.
+- the *Unconstrained Parameter Analysis* for TEAL version <= 3, which checks whether the program sensibly constrains the `OnCompletion` and `RekeyTo` transaction fields.

+The semantic framework has comprehensive support for TEALv8 and lower.

 ## Installation